OpenPecha/Toolkit/docs/docs/index.md

 # Welcome

-OpenPecha is an :material-book-edit-outline: e-text and :material-tag-outline: annotations store made available on GitHub and through a set of APIs.
+OpenPecha is an :material-note-text-outline: etext and :material-tag-outline: annotations store made available on GitHub and through a set of APIs.

-The project’s primary aim is to facilitate the collection, proofreading, and enrichment of e-texts by leveraging language technology and collaboration.
+The project’s primary aim is to facilitate the collection, proofreading, and enrichment of etexts by leveraging language technology and collaboration.

 <div class="grid cards" markdown>